deltachat/deltachat-android/.github/ISSUE_TEMPLATE.md

 **Delta Chat version**

-**Feature description**
+See settings dialog …

+**Expected behavior**

+What is the expected output?

+**Actual behavior**

+What do you see instead?

 **Steps to reproduce the problem**

+1. …
+2. …

 **Screen snapshots**

+If applicable …

 **Debug logs**

-Debug logs can be copied from within the Delta Chat app:
+If applicable, debug logs can be copied from within the Delta Chat app:

 Open the _Settings_ menu -> _About_ -> _version number|Info_.